Skip to main content

 How to use this plan

-This is a template a school can adopt as its own project plan for taking Bell Path live.
-Print it, assign an owner and a date to each phase, and attach it to your internal approval records.
-Most schools complete phases 1 to 4 inside two weeks; none of the phases require Bell Path staff to be involved.
+This is a template your school can adopt as its own plan for taking Bell Path live.
+Print it, write an owner and a date against each phase, and attach it to your approval records.
+Phases 1 to 4 fit inside two weeks, and none of them needs anyone from Bell Path to be involved.

-• Principal or delegate approves the purchase pathway: card checkout, or a quote and invoice through your business manager (both available from the Billing page).
+• The principal, or their delegate, approves how the school will pay: by card at checkout, or by a quote and invoice through the business manager.
+Both are available from the Billing page.

-• Business manager, IT, or privacy reviewer completes procurement checks using the Security overview, School Approval Pack, and Risk Assessment pages.
+• The business manager, IT lead or privacy reviewer completes the school’s checks using the Security page, the School Approval Pack and the Risk Assessment.

-• Decide who at the school needs access: owner, a backup admin, the timetable builder, the daily organiser, and any coordinators.
-Bell Path has invite presets for each.
+• Decide who needs access: an owner, a backup admin, the person who builds the timetable, the daily organiser, and any coordinators.
+Bell Path has an invite preset for each role.

-• Decide your data-minimisation posture: core timetabling needs no student names; the Education Support workspace is optional and starts in initials mode.
+• Decide how little data you can enter.
+Building the timetable needs no student names.
+The Education Support workspace is optional and starts by showing initials only.

-• Add staff — photograph your existing staff list and Bell Path reads the names for you.
+• Add staff.
+You can photograph your existing staff list and Bell Path reads the names for you.

-• Run Final Check until it reports ready — it explains anything that needs a decision in plain language before generation.
+• Run Final Check until it reports ready.
+It explains anything that still needs a decision in plain language.

-• Generate drafts and compare them; the summary lists anything worth reviewing.
+• Generate a few drafts and compare them.
+The summary lists anything worth a second look.

-• Walk the timetable with your leadership team using the by-teacher and by-class views.
+• Walk through the timetable with your leadership team using the by-teacher and by-class views.

 • Accept the version you are happy with.
-Acceptance is what unlocks yard duty rosters built from real teaching loads.
+Accepting it is what unlocks yard duty rosters built from real teaching loads.

-• Use the in-app Rollout kit: staff announcement email, staff-meeting script, first-week checklist, and a staffroom poster with a QR code to the staff portal.
+• Use the Rollout kit inside Bell Path: a staff announcement email, a staff meeting script, a first-week checklist, and a staffroom poster with a QR code to the staff portal.

-• Invite staff in bulk; teachers see their own timetable, duties, cover, and wet-day rooms.
+• Invite staff in one go.
+Each teacher sees their own timetable, duties, cover and wet day room.

 • Turn on the staffroom display for the daily organisation screen.

-• Run your first daily cover morning and print the CRT day plan.
+• Run your first daily cover morning and print the CRT (casual relief teacher) day plan.

-• Each term: regenerate or roll the timetable forward, rebuild yard duty, and re-export fallback PDFs before the term starts.
+• Each term: regenerate or roll the timetable forward, rebuild yard duty, and export fresh PDFs before the term starts.

-• Keep your fallback pack current — the dashboard reminds you which three printouts to hold.
+• Keep your printed fallback pack current.
+The dashboard reminds you which three printouts to hold.

-System status is published at /status.
-Bell Path runs termly restore drills against production backups, and incidents are communicated by email from hello@bellpath.com.au.
+Current service health is published at /status.
+Bell Path tests restoring its production backups every term, and tells schools about incidents by email from hello@bellpath.com.au.

 Implementation Plan Template | Bell Path